20 Things to NEVER Buy at Costco

 Don’t get me wrong, I love Costco.
 I really do.
-The smell of fresh rotisserie chicken in the air, the oversized carts, the treasure hunt vibe where you might find anything, it’s like a retail adventure.
-I’ve been a loyal Costco member for years, and I’ve definitely saved a ton on things like diapers, vitamins, and bulk snacks.
-But I’ve also made my fair share of mistakes.
+The smell of fresh rotisserie chicken in the air, the siren song of the free samples, the oversized carts that make you feel like a giant toddler, the treasure hunt vibe where you might find anything from a kayak to a diamond ring—it’s like a retail adventure park.
+I’ve been a loyal Costco member for years, proudly flashing my card at the entrance, and I’ve definitely saved a ton on things like diapers, vitamins, organic coffee, and bulk snacks that fuel my family through the week.
+The $1.50 hot dog combo is practically a family tradition.
+But I’ve also made my fair share of mistakes, walking out with a cart full of “great deals” that turned into clutter, waste, and regret.

-Over time, I’ve figured out that not everything at Costco is a great deal, and some items just don’t make sense, at least for me.
-Whether it’s because of waste, price, quality, or practicality, there are a bunch of things I avoid now.
-So let me save you the trouble.
+Over time, I’ve figured out that not everything at Costco is a great deal, and some items just don’t make sense for a typical household, at least for me and mine.
+It’s a hard-won wisdom, learned through experience and a few too many items tossed in the bin.
+Whether it’s because of massive food waste, a price that isn’t actually competitive, questionable quality, or sheer impracticality, there are a bunch of things I avoid now with laser focus.
+My Costco trips are now surgical strikes, not meandering explorations.
+So let me save you the trouble, the money, and the buyer’s remorse.
 Here are 20 things I personally never buy at Costco anymore, and why you probably shouldn’t either.

 1. Fresh Produce

-Every time I walk into a Costco, the produce section calls my name with those shiny grapes and giant bags of spinach.
-But unless you are feeding a small army or making lots of juices, most of it goes bad before you can finish it.
-I’ve thrown away more slimy cucumbers and wilted spinach than I can admit.
-It definitely hurts to waste food and money.
+Every time I walk into a Costco, the produce section calls my name with those shiny grapes, beautiful berries, and giant bags of organic spinach.
+It all looks so fresh and healthy.
+But unless you are feeding a small army, juicing for a marathon, or meal-prepping for a dozen people, most of it goes bad before you can finish it.
+I’ve thrown away more slimy cucumbers, wilted spinach, and fuzzy strawberries than I can admit.
+That giant bag of avocados?
+They all seem to ripen on the exact same day, creating a frantic 24-hour window of intense guacamole consumption before they turn brown.
+It definitely hurts to waste food and money, and the guilt of tossing out what was once perfectly good produce is a terrible feeling.

 2. Milk

-Buying milk in bulk sounds like a good idea until you realize you now have two gallons that expire on the same date.
-I’m not saying milk isn’t a good deal at Costco, but unless you go through it fast, you are just asking for sour milk.
-My fridge isn’t even built for those oversized jugs, so now I just grab it at the regular grocery store.
+Buying milk in bulk sounds like a fantastic idea in theory, especially if you have kids who drink it by the gallon.
+However, the reality is that you now have two giant one-gallon jugs that expire on the exact same date.
+I’m not saying milk isn’t a good deal at Costco, but unless you go through it at lightning speed, you are just asking for sour milk.
+The stress of the approaching expiration date can turn your morning coffee into a gamble.
+Furthermore, my fridge isn’t even built for those oversized, square-shaped jugs; they don’t fit in the door, so they take up valuable shelf space.
+Now I just grab a half-gallon as needed at the regular grocery store.
+It’s less hassle and guarantees freshness.

 3. Giant Condiment Bottles

-I once bought a two-pack of ketchup bottles so big that they looked like they belonged in a restaurant kitchen.
-Fast-forward six months, and I was still squeezing that same crusty bottle.
-Unless you are throwing weekly barbecues, Costco-sized condiments will outlive your interest in them.
+I once bought a two-pack of ketchup bottles so big that they looked like they belonged in a restaurant kitchen or a school cafeteria.
+I thought I was set for years.
+Fast-forward six months, and I was still squeezing that same crusty, watery-at-the-top bottle.
+The same goes for mayonnaise, mustard, and relish.
+Unless you are throwing massive weekly barbecues, Costco-sized condiments will outlive your interest in them, slowly separating and changing color in your refrigerator door.
+They become long-term tenants in your fridge, taking up precious real estate that could be used for something else.
+I’d rather buy smaller bottles more often and enjoy them while they’re at their best.

 4. Cereal Multipacks